Loudness Contour Modifiers

 VIVIEN GLASS Black Magic

-VIVIEN GLASS took a major bleep forward in 2015 with a well-produced album ‘Jura’ and collaborations in award winning videos.
+VIVIEN GLASS took a major bleep forward in 2015 with a well-produced album ‘Jura’.
 ‘Black Magic’ was a good example of their dark but melodic synthpop.
 With a catchy riff, syncopated percussive bass grunt and piercing synth pads like LITTLE BOOTS meeting GARY NUMAN at The Batcave, Melissa Glass’ gothic laden vocal provided an additional enticing allure.
 The bonus of an engaging co-ordinated live presentation also put the trio ahead of the domestic competition.

 Available on the album ‘Jura’ via Vivien Glass